vPeteWalker/midway/lcm/lcm.rst

 Lifecycle Manager (LCM)
 -----------------------

-In this module we will demonstrate how to perform an inventory, followed by updates with LCM.
+In this module we will demonstrate how to perform an inventory, followed by performing updates with LCM.

 What is LCM?
 ............